Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Introduction

 \section{Introduction}

-In introductory physics courses, the student is presented, in general, to the newtonian formalism for classical mechanics, which is based in three simple laws to the bodies motion.
-This fact require students to think in force before progressing to concepts such as energy, momentum and least action principle.
-The concept of force has received several criticisms, e.g., Wilczec \cite{wilckzec-essay} has argumented that the force, given by the second's Newton law, has no independent meaning and Jammer \cite{jammer-preface} has suggested that the concept of force is in the end its life cycle.
-Besides, for introducing the newtonian formalism, the student must deal with the vectorial character of force, which must bring difficulties for problems where vector decomposition is demanded.
+In introductory physics courses, the student is presented, in general, to the newtonian formalism to describe the dynamics of a rigid body.
+In this formalism, the concept of force is used and the three Newton's laws depict all the relevant characteristics to understand the motion of the body.
+This fact requires students to think in force before to progress to concepts such as energy, momentum and least action principle.
+Besides, introducing the newtonian formalism requires the student to deal with the vectorial character of force, which must bring difficulties for problems where vector decomposition is demanded.
+In this context, the concept of force has received several criticisms.
+For example, Wilczec \cite{wilckzec-essay} has argued that the force, given by the Newton's second law, has no independent meaning.
+In addition, Jammer \cite{jammer-preface} has suggested that the concept of force is in the end its life cycle.

-On the other hand, there are other ways to describe the motion of a rigid body without resort to the concept of force.
-Amongst them, we can cite the lagrangian formulation, which describe the system evolution from the concept of action and obtain the motion equations, which agree with the second Newton's law (without the necessity of the concept of force), from the least action principle \cite{greiner}.
-The lagrangian formalism is important not only in mechanics, but also in several branches of physics, such as quantum field theory \cite{ryder}; for giving theoretical models on condensed matter systems \cite{Atland-book}, e.g., nanomagnetism \cite{Vagson-JAP}-\cite{Vagson-PLA} and nematic liquid crystals \cite{Napoli}; and so forth.
-Besides, the lagrangian formulation of field theory is behind the Noether's theorem, which connects symmetries and conservational laws \cite{ryder}.
-Thus, the sooner the student make contact with this formalism, the sooner he will be able to study and discuss about several relevant and current topics in physics.
+The main alternative to describe the motion of a rigid body without recourse to the concept of force is the lagrangian formulation to classical mechanics, which describe the dynamical evolution of a mechanical system from the concept of least action principle.
+The motion equations obtained from the least action principle \cite{greiner} agree with the second Newton's law (without the necessity of the concept of force).
+The lagrangian formalism is not important only in classical mechanics problems, but also in several areas of physics such as quantum field theory \cite{ryder} and condensed matter field theory \cite{Atland-book}.
+Besides, the lagrangian formulation for field theory is behind the Noether's theorem, which connects symmetries and conservational laws \cite{ryder}.
+In this context, the sooner the student makes contact with this formalism, the sooner he will be able to study and discuss several relevant and current topics in physics.